An Excellent Reputation

 Injuries to the thoracic spine are most common in car and other motor vehicle accidents, as well as sports injuries.
 Occasionally a whiplash case with brachial plexus injuries can involve the thoracic nerve, resulting in paralysis.

 Thoracic spine injuries can result in paraplegia or quadriplegia, depending upon the level of the injury.

-An initial diagnosis is made when the patient is first admitted to the hospital, but the final level of functioning that a person achieves will not be known until swelling of the spinal cord has gone down and he or she has undergone rehabilitation.
+An initial diagnosis is made when the patient is first admitted to the hospital, but the maximum medical improvement that a person achieves will not be known until swelling of the spinal cord has gone down and he or she has undergone rehabilitation.
 Steroids are used to reduce swelling, and the injured person will be immobilized for a period of time.
-If a bone fracture or fragment is pressing on the nerve, the patient will also undergo surgery.
+If a bone fracture or fragment is pressing on the nerve, the patient will also have to undergo surgery.

 While spine injuries can result in lasting paralysis or disability, in many spine injury cases a person can experience one or two levels of improvement through early rehabilitative therapy.
 This can make a significant difference in functioning in daily life.
 It’s important that the injured person be able to get vital physical and occupational therapy.

-The San Francisco spinal cord injury lawyers at Abramson Smith Waldsmith, LLP, work closely with clients to ensure they receive an accurate diagnosis and appropriate medical and rehabilitation treatment.
-Our experience handling serious injuries, including spinal cord injuries, and our access to medical and investigative experts has contributed to our extensive track record of successful results for past clients.
+The San Francisco spinal cord injury lawyers at Abramson Smith Waldsmith LLP work closely with clients to ensure they receive an accurate diagnosis and appropriate medical and rehabilitation treatment.
+Our experience handling serious injuries, including spinal cord injuries, and our access to medical and investigative experts have contributed to our extensive track record of successful results for past clients.